krivard/codalab-worksheets-wiki/Home.md

     cl run '...' --request-docker-image <docker image>

-To create your own image with custom libraries, first [install docker](Installing-Docker).
-Then you can create your custom image:
+To create your own image with custom libraries, read [here](Creating-Docker-Images).

-        docker run -t -i codalab/ubuntu:1.9                           # Start the existing docker container sudo apt-get install <custom package>                         # Install inside the docker container exit                                                          # Exit the docker container
-        docker ps -a                                                  # Get ID of this last container docker commit -m <description> <container ID> <custom image>  # Save the container as an image docker push <custom image>                                    # Send this up to dockerhub.com

 ## **Where do I report bugs?**